edg1983/GREEN-VARAN/README.md

 - a unique var ID in ID column
 - END and SVTYPE information in the INFO column (actual tags can be configured)

-It provides annotations by overlapping input SV with a set of configurable bed file resources.
+It provides annotations by overlapping input SV with a set of configurable bed files.
 Configuration file for population AF, genes and GREEN-DB annotations is provided with this release.
 Supporting files needed for annotation are provided on Zenodo (see Download the supporting files).

 Currently, it annotates DEL, DUP, INV based on the configured overlap threshold, while for INS only the breakpoint is annotated.
 BND are ignored.